Matthew Noble

 Matthew Noble (23 March 1817 – 23 June 1876) was a leading British portrait sculptor.
-Carver of numerous monumental figures and busts including work memorializing Victorian era royalty and statesmen displayed in locations such as Westminster Abbey, St. Paul's Cathedral and in Parliament Square, London.
+Carver of numerous monumental figures and busts including work, memorializing Victorian era royalty and statesmen, displayed in locations such as Westminster Abbey, St Paul's Cathedral and Parliament Square, London.

 Life

 Noble was born in Hackness, near Scarborough, as the son of a stonemason, and served his apprenticeship under his father.
-He left Yorkshire for London when quite young, there he studied under John Francis (the father of sculptor Mary Thornycroft).
+He left Yorkshire for London when quite young, there he studied under John Francis (the father of sculptor Mary Thornycroft); he later married Francis's granddaughter, Frances Claxton.
 Exhibiting regularly at the Royal Academy from 1845 until his death, Noble became recognised after winning the competition to construct the Wellington Monument in Manchester in 1856.

-Noble was exceptionally prolific and created portrait busts, statues and monuments.
-One of his sons, Herbert, also showed great promise as a sculptor.
-Herbert died, however, in January 1876, at the age of nineteen, in a railway accident at Abbots Ripton, Cambridgeshire.
-The loss of Herbert and another son is said to have contributed to Noble's early death, at the age of 58, from pleuropneumonia at his home, 43 Abingdon Villas, Kensington.
+Noble created a large body of work including portrait busts, statues and monuments.
+The deaths of two his sons, including Herbert (himself a promising sculptor, who was killed, aged 19, in the Abbots Ripton rail accident) are said to have contributed to Noble's own early death, aged 58, in June of the same year.
 He is buried in Brompton Cemetery, London, on the west side of the main entrance path from the north, towards the central colonnade.
-His uncompleted works were finished by his assistant, J. Edwards.
+His uncompleted works were finished by his assistant Joseph Edwards, who also discarded the studio's plaster models.